Marcus Bell

 Research interests

-As well as my specific focus on Tragedy and the reception of Ancient Greek performance I work on and am interested in a few core intersecting areas of study and practice: new materialism, queer studies, disability studies and queer crip studies, decoloniality, liberation studies, live art, post-/anti-/un-/humanisms, multi-media studies, moving image, deconstruction, assemblage-theory, embodied knowledges, and practice-based/practice-as-research.
-As might be evident, I am interested in ways of knowing and being that attend to the complexity of living with each other (both humans and non-humans) on a damaged planet under late-carceral-capitalism.
-And I am committed to practices of research and teaching which go some way to imagining/making a fairer world.
+As well as my specific focus on Tragedy I work on and am interested in: new materialism, queer studies, disability studies and queer crip studies, decoloniality, liberation studies, live art, post-/anti-/un-/humanisms, decoloniality, embodied knowledges, and practice-based/practice-as-research.
+I am interested in ways of knowing and being that attend to the complexity of living and dying on a damaged planet under late stage carceral colonial capitalism.
+And I am committed to practices of research and teaching which go some way to imagining and making a fair world.

 In my work as a researcher and teacher I acknowledge that the University, as a set of institutions, was founded through exclusionary and extractive practices (colonialism, racism, ableism, and sexism).
 As such I am dedicated to working with students, colleagues, and activists to create an accessible, anti-colonial, queer, and anti-racist University.

-Broadly, I am happy to work with folks interested in contemporary dance, Screendance, dance theatre, postmodern dance, theatre and performance in relation with ancient worlds and/or radical futures, queer theatre and performance, live art and/or performance art.
+I am happy to work with folks interested in dance, choreography, performance, queer theory, decoloniality, ecology, live art and/or performance art.

 Publications and research outputs